pryv/dev-site/src/documents/reference-sections/activity.html.md

 - `400 Bad Request`, id `invalid-request-structure`: The request's structure is not that expected.
 This can happen e.g. with invalid JSON syntax, or when using an unexpected multipart structure for uploading file attachments.
 - `400 Bad Request`, id `invalid-parameters-format`: The request's parameters do not follow the expected format.
 The error's `data` contains an array of validation errors.
 - `401 Unauthorized`, id `invalid-access-token`: The data access token is missing or invalid.
+- `402 Payment Required`, id `user-intervention-required`: The user's account can no longer accept new data, according to its chosen plan and status.
+The user must log into Pryv to fix her account.
 - `403 Forbidden`: The given access token does not grant permission for this operation.
 See [accesses](#data-structure-access) for more details about accesses and permissions.
 - `404 Not Found`, possible cases:
 	- Id `unknown-channel`: The activity channel can't be found.